 - Maximises the amount of nutrients our body absorbs (6).

 beans & legumes

-For beans and legumes, the following are commonly able to be sprouted at home in a sprouting jar (UK Link/US Link).
+For beans and legumes, the following are commonly able to be sprouted at home in a sprouting jar (UK Link/US Link) following instructions like in this How To Sprout Chickpeas post.
 Make sure you buy organic beans and legumes designed specifically for sprouting as these have been tested to ensure they’re free from harmful bacteria:-

 - Chickpeas/garbanzo beans (UK Link/US Link),

 - Green Lentils (UK Link/US Link),

 - Mung beans (UK Link/US Link),

 - Mixed beans (UK Link/US Link).